 Our faculty are research specialists in African languages and the literatures and cultures expressed in those languages.
-Our students train in literary studies, language and language pedagogy, and cultural studies.
+Our students train in literary studies, critical applied linguistics, and cultural studies.
 Below are examples of what we've been working on during the current academic year.
 Past years can be found here.

 (jump down to student research news)

 Nevine El Nossery writes, "In the wake of major events that have shaken the Middle East and North Africa since the Arab Springs, politically engaged women artists have increasingly come to characterize a key new direction in art production.
 I am currently working on a book manuscript tentatively entitled Archiving Defiance: Women, Art, and Revolution which tackles some compelling questions that have not been examined from a comparative and multidisciplinary perspective.
 How do women artists address, engage with and negotiate specific political issues and, according to them, how can art help foment social and cultural changes?
 How and why is the audience becoming more and more an active interlocutor in the process of creating art, rather than a mere spectator of a work of art?
 In which ways are the different forms of creativity generating transnational art?
 And most importantly, how archiving gendered politicized forms of creativity is an act of defiance in itself?
 My main contention in this study is that the Arab Uprisings constituted a powerful catalyst for women artists to enter the political realm and to develop new approaches to mobilizing knowledge and creativity, which they increasingly use as social tools to inform and shape institutions, politics, and culture.
 Considering myself as an archivist, the core focus of my book is to examine and archive some of the most representative creative productions from the MENA region that have been altered in their nature, form, and aims because of the Arab Unrests."
 Pictured above left: Zeft, Nefertiti with a teargas mask.